joemahady-comm/uaa/docs/zone-path-feature.md

 ## Summary

 This is a large but well-structured changeset.
 The production code additions (~1,000 lines across 7 new classes + 5 modified files) are focused and cohesive, implementing a clear filter-chain-based architecture.
-The overwhelming majority of the diff (~29,400 lines) is test code: 45 new ZonePath test classes that mirror existing test suites under zone-path mode, plus mechanical adjustments to 12 existing test classes to account for session attribute namespacing.
+The overwhelming majority of the diff (~29,400 lines) is test code: 38 zone-path-specific test classes (plus filter/session unit tests) that mirror existing test suites under zone-path mode, plus mechanical adjustments to 12 existing test classes to account for session attribute namespacing.

 The modifications to existing production code are minimal and surgical — no behavioral changes for subdomain-based zone resolution, no changes to database schemas, and no API contract changes.
 The existing test adjustments are all a direct consequence of the `ZoneContextPathSessionFilter` being added to the MockMvc filter chain, which namespaces all session attributes under a sub-session map.